 On the other side of the Swannanoa River, trucks are compacting dirt along the future site of the road that will connect to the John B. Lewis Soccer Complex.
 Work on phase one of the Lake Craig/Azalea Road project is anticipated to be complete in December.

-Congratulations To Mike And Gail Moody at 32 Fairway Drive!
+Congratulations To Gerald And Kathy Davis at 70 Fairway Drive!

 THANKS to all 123 households who have paid their 2014 DUES - most at the Picnic!.
 Our voluntary dues of ONLY $10 are very low compared to other communities, but are also very important because they fund the Picnic in September, the Annual Meeting program in March, and other events throughout the year.
 Plus they cover the costs of the website, mailings to residents and any legal or other expenses encountered in support of community initiatives.